Either write something worth reading or do something worth writing. ∼ Benjamin Franklin

 My earlier food posts were strewn with my nostalgia of Bengali food and my childhood years of growing up in Kolkata and my travel posts would be of places that we were traveling to as a family – all bills paid out of our own pockets.
 In fact, I didn’t have a very concrete idea about what a blog was, I felt it was just like an extension of a private diary – only now more public.
 I would approach editors of various publications for writing assignments and would be asked to show sample of my writings.
 Fair enough!
 I started venting out in my blog – not rantings but passionate food and travel stories that started connecting to people.
 And slowly this snowballed into something more serious – the blog literally started taking me everywhere.
 I made blogger friends around the world and the connection with them would be so strong that I would be seeking them out when I travelled to different cities, ask S to deliver chocodates (a speciality here) to some of these friends while on his travels (S would cringe – deliver a gift from my wife to a random stranger – how bizarre!).
 I met chefs (some of them huge names and a few budding), food critics, hoteliers, PRs, random people in airports with whom I would exchange recipes, whatsapp the nurse who tended me while I was in the hospital about the new restaurant that she was probably mentioning… my life had become bizarre.
 Readers would ask about our daughters (affectionately called as Z-Sisters in the blog and now in real life), ask about my Mum if I happen to mention somewhere in my social media that she was in town… and most bizarre (and touching) of all… offer my family and myself their home to stay, in case, we were ever around in their town.
 Who knew I would be stroking out words in my About Me page as my blog evolved and my family ‘aged’!

-I could go on and on about how far I have come since my first blogpost and how many great opportunities have come along the way, but what I really want to do is tell you how I feel about you – if you are my reader, a blogger, PR person who may have approached me or would like to approach me and lastly, the Editors who may have snubbed me down in my earlier days.
-Strangely enough, I have also become very close to a few of you – readers, bloggers, PR and some Editors in many ways and I have grown with you all.
+I could go on and on about how far I have come since my first blogpost and how many great opportunities have come along the way, but what I really want to do is tell you how I feel about you – if you are my reader, a blogger, PR person who may have approached me or would like to approach me and lastly, a few Editors who may have snubbed me down in my earlier days.
+Strangely enough, I have also become very close to a few of you – readers, bloggers, PR and Editors in many ways and I have grown with you all.
 I will also tell you what my plans are.

 To all my readers